Garbutt House: Preservation battles and residential development

 Garbutt died in 1947, but his son and two daughters continued to live at the estate after his death.
 One of his daughters never married and lived at Garbutt House until 1960, when the estate was sold.
 Daughter Melodile recalled that they sold the estate after her brother and husband had died, and her sister did not want to live by herself in the big house.

 The houses sat dormant for several years as owners battled with the city and preservationists over plans to raze the three houses and build condominiums or a large housing development on the site.
 In 1975, Los Angeles Times architecture critic, John Pastier, noted that the estate's "arcadian acreage" was 99% undeveloped and "looks like a park."
 Pastier wrote a lengthy column criticizing a plan to cover the estate with 530 condominium units requiring removal of 60% of the property's trees.
 He argued for a scaled-back development that would preserve the three houses as a "tesimony to the area's history and to a vanished way of life."

 In 1978, two of the houses were torn down to make room for a 100-home development, but the Garbutt House was spared.
 In 1982, nearly 100 homes were built on the property and were compared to "a village at the foot of the castle."
 Garbutt House was listed in the National Register of Historic Places in 1987.

 Filming location

 The Garbutt-Hathaway Estate has long been a popular filming location, dating back to the silent film era.
-In 1981, a low-budget Carolco horror film called Superstition (about a haunted house on the site where a woman was put to death as a witch 300 years earlier) was shot at Garbutt House.
-The shooting of Superstition was reportedly subject to incidents of alleged "haunting", including one in which a security guard who was required to spend the night in the house quit after reporting he had seen a "ghost", another security guard who saw the helmet on a Knight's armor display float off the shoulders of the armor and disappear into the kitchen area and another in which the film's director was locked in a room when the doorknob fell off and had to be pried free with crowbars.
+In 1981, a low-budget Carolco horror film called Superstition, about a haunted house on the site where a woman was put to death as a witch 300 years earlier, was shot at Garbutt House.
+The shooting of Superstition was reportedly subject to incidents of alleged "haunting".
+A security guard who was required to spend the night in the house quit, after reporting he had seen a "ghost".
+Another security guard saw the helmet on a Knight's armor display float off the shoulders of the armor and disappear into the kitchen area.
+In another incident, the film's director was locked in a room when the doorknob fell off and had to be pried free with crowbars.